toonvanstrijp/nestjs-i18n/docs/guides/type-safety.md

 export class AppModule {}
 ```

+> The `typesOutputPath` should also be added to `eslintignore` to prevent linting errors.

 # Usage

 To use the types within your code import the `I18nTranslations` type from the generated file.
 Pass this type into the generic type properties of the `I18nContext` or `I18nService`.